 We’ve handpicked industry experts and educators from the Australian games community who are current game audio practitioners.
 This way we ensure that we are offering our students the best possible educational experience that is up-to-date with current industry needs and practice.

-He has composed for films at the Melbourne International Film Festival, on both the documentary “Servant or Slave” and the feature film “Killing Ground”.
+David has composed for films at the Melbourne International Film Festival, on both the documentary “Servant or Slave” and the feature film “Killing Ground”.
 David attends the Global Game Jam and continues to work on various game projects, including “Drone Legion”, a Virtual Reality game that was exhibited at the PAX conference in Melbourne.
 His work has premiered at various festivals around the globe, including the St. Kilda Film Festival, OZ Film Festival in London and Madrid Film Festival.

 David currently teaches Music Production and Sound Engineering at the Abbey Road Institute, mentoring students in audio production.
 David also creates software and samples instruments for the company “Weaver Audio”.

-As a Melbourne based composer and sound designer, Tamara has worked with directors and producers from various Australian universities, film production companies, and game audio developers.
+Tamara has worked with directors and producers from various Australian universities, film production companies, and game audio developers.
 These projects have granted Tamara the means and the momentum to infinitely explore originality and professionalism in her work.

 Tamara’s work in games has extended to the PAX exhibition, the largest exhibition in the southern hemisphere, and her contributions to games like “Objects in Space” and “Death of Magic”, are available on STEAM worldwide.